michel4j/mxdc/docs/source/samples.rst

 If a sample is currently mounted, the *Current Sample* tool at the bottom of the list will be active, and contain the port of the mounted sample.
 Click the dismount button, to dismount the sample.

+For automounters that support pre-fetching, such as the SAM, the next sample that is checked in the list will be automatically pre-fetched to speed up the next mount opertion.
+Prefetched samples will be shown in the *Next Sample* tool with a highlighted color.

 .. note::
    You can mount a sample if another sample is currently mounted.
 The automounter will first dismount the mounted sample before proceeding to mount the selected sample.
 In fact, the process will be faster than attempting to carry out dismount-then-mount cycle yourself.
 Therefore, it is recommended to only use the dismount tool when switching to manual mounting, or at the end of your session.

 Automounter Tool